michalgabor/hass-blueprint/docs/USAGE.md

 Vitae lights are controlled by a simple relay switch, but they have built-in intelligence:

 1. **Power Cycling**: Each time you toggle the power (off → on), the light advances to the next color mode
-2. **Reset Mechanism**: If you turn the light off for 13+ seconds, it automatically resets to the default mode (evening - warm orange)
+2. **Reset Mechanism**: If you turn the light off for 13+ seconds, it automatically resets to the default mode (night - cool blue)
 3. **Mode Sequence**: The light cycles through modes in this order:
-   - evening (warm orange) → intermediate → day (neutral white) → night (cool blue) → back to evening
+   - night (cool blue) → evening (warm orange) → day (neutral white) → back to night

 ### The Challenge

 Without smart control, changing modes is tedious:
-- To go from night → evening: Turn off, wait 15 seconds, turn on (slow!)
+- To go from day → night: Turn off, wait 15 seconds, turn on (slow!)
-- To go from evening → day: Turn off, wait 15 seconds, turn on, toggle twice (complex!)
+- To go from day → evening: Turn off, wait 15 seconds, turn on, toggle once (complex!)

 ### The Solution